 King Mswati III exercises absolute power.
 Even though the constitution removed his freedom to rule by decree, he retained ultimate authority over parliament.
 And while it granted freedom of assembly and association, the legal status of political parties remained uncertain.
 Most times the King resorts to traditional practices or laws in order to give credence to most of his selfish acts and to let powers rest with him without reservations.

-Net Worth, Cars
+His Net Worth and Cars

 More evidence of his extravagant lifestyle is when his parliament voted by 25 to 16 in other to prohibit his plan to purchase a $50 million luxury plane In 2002.
 On this occasion, Mswati III said the final decision would lie with parliament.